devwaseem/nonull/_posts/2020-05-10-init5-how-it-all-started-up.md

 I'll answer a few questions that I frequently get from a lot of people I met.

-#### How to start learning or get into the programming field ?
+#### How to start learning or get into the programming field?

 _Start with the basics.
 Go with basic C programming or Python first. **Understanding** what is what is most **important** than completing the programming language._

-#### How to learn and make softwares in a week ?
+#### How to learn and make software in a week?

 *Depends on how much you put effort.
 If you are an experienced programmer already, then you could make things in a week.
-If you are beginner then take it slow, set goals complete it in tolerable time.
-Its not the end of the world.
+If you are a beginner then take it slow, set goals complete it intolerable time.
+It's not the end of the world.
 Isn't it?*

-#### How many programming languages do you know ?
+#### How many programming languages do you know?

 *I know a quite few.
-C, C++, Java, Python, Swift, Ruby, Go, Kotlin, PHP, Javascript, Go lang, Rust.*
+C, C++, Java, Python, Swift, Ruby, Go, Kotlin, PHP, Javascript, Go lang.*

-#### Do you code for 24/7 ?
+#### Do you code for 24/7?

 *No!
 Not at all.
-I take my breaks, I code maximum for about 8 hours, rest of the day i enjoy games, movies and memes.*
+I take my breaks, I code maximum for about 8 hours, the rest of the day I enjoy games, movies and memes.*

-#### Suggest me some platform to learn Programming on my own ?
+#### Suggest me some platform to learn Programming on my own?

 + *[Youtube](https://www.youtube.com/) (Where i learned most)*
 + *[Sololearn](https://www.sololearn.com/)*